 Our logo and banner – designed by Managing Editor Ana Stevenson – is further informed by the efforts of the many individual activists who have organised around causes relating to women, race, gender, and sexuality in Australia and around the world.

-VIDA blogs have featured in articles on Huffington Post and The Conversation, as well as the University of Exeter’s Imperial & Global Forum, the History Carnival and the Down Under Feminists’ Carnival.
+VIDA blogs have featured in articles on Huffington Post and The Conversation.
+Many have been showcased on the University of Exeter’s Imperial & Global Forum, Nursing Clio, History Carnival, and the Down Under Feminists’ Carnival.
 Blogs have been republished on Inside Story and the ARC History of Emotions blog.
 The VIDA “Humanitarianism and Internationalism Series” is also republished on A Seat at the Table: Australian Women in Global Governance, the website for the ARC Laureate Research Program in International History.

-Hsu-Ming Teo’s blog, “Love and the land: Early Australian rural romances,” was the winner of the 2017 Romance Writers of Australia Romance Media Award (ROMA).
+Hsu-Ming Teo’s blog, “Love and the land: Early Australian rural romances,” was the winner of the 2017 Romance Writers of Australia’s Romance Media Award (ROMA).

 Our thanks to Dr. Jordy Silverstein and Dr. Mary Tomsic, the convenors of the Australian Women’s History Network, for their support of this initiative.
 We appreciate the valuable and ongoing contribution of the authors of blog posts.
 Thanks also to those who have provided technical assistance to VIDA.